Skip to Content

 Both parents must abide by the custody order until the child turns 18 or it is modified.

-Is Florida a Mother's State?
+Is Florida Considered a Mother's State in Child Custody Matters?

 Yes, the law in Florida states that a mother automatically has sole legal custody rights over the child from birth, whether married or single.
 However, this could change once the father provides a paternity test to determine his legal rights for the child.

-How to File for Child Custody
+How to File for Child Custody with a Lawyer in West Palm Beach

 In Florida, the legal process for filing for time-sharing and parental responsibility typically involves several steps.
 Here’s a general overview: